 - i.
 It is often very difficult to get qualified people to teach the courses - e.
 Some mix of (a)-(d) - 4.
 Once the format(s) is/are defined, develop standardized training materials to provide knowledge transfer to those who will develop the irrigation and nitrogen management plans. - a.
-A key item will be to build upon existing knowledge.
+A key item will be to build upon existing knowledge and expertise that is already found in specific universities, rather than starting from the beginning. .
 For example, UCCE has a strong track record in materials and short courses regarding crop nutrient requirements.
 ITRC has been teaching a short course on Fertigation, and another on Irrigation Evaluation, for about 30 years. - b.
 The specific topics must be standardized and well defined.
 For example, topics might be: - i.
 How to fill out the basic cover sheet for a management plan - ii.
 How to determine timing of nitrogen applications - iii.
-How to determine lbs/acre needed, making various assumptions about the nitrogen cycle in the soil - iv.
-How to check for adequacy
+How to determine lbs/acre needed, making various assumptions about the nitrogen cycle in the soil

-- v.
+- iv.
+How to check for adequacy - v.
 Interaction of N with other nutrients - vi.
 Fertigation principles and equipment - vii.
 Irrigation system evaluation - 5.
 Define the process for certification of "planners".
 Some key principles exist: - a.
-"Grandfathering" people into certification is undesirable. - b.
+"Grandfathering" people into certification can beis undesirable because many years of experience does not necessarily mean that an individual has current knowledge. - b.
 Simple attendance at classes is insufficient for demonstrating knowledge. - c.
 Evaluation of course effectiveness is best done by evaluating (through testing) knowledge of the class participants.
 A simple course evaluation based on subjective statements such as "I learned a little, a lot, or nothing" is fairly meaningless.
 Most good instructors know that there is a huge difference between the student's perception of what the student knows, and what the student actually knows.
 Good course reviews are easy to obtain by having humorous instructors who require very little, and if coffee and donuts are readily available during the class with lots of bathroom breaks. - d.
 Exams need to be standardized, but have a good selection of randomized questions to prevent cheating.
 Grading must also be standardized.
 This is a major effort. - e.
 A big question is if people need to have degrees in Soil Science or Agronomy.
 There are likely too few people who have these degrees. - f.
 Another big question is if people who make management plans should already be certified in some other program. - g.
 Trainers must be well qualified.
 This is a serious challenge.
 People who understand the plant physiology aspects of water management often mistakenly assume they also know about irrigation system design and management a very different topic, requiring a different skill set. - h.
 It is difficult to maintain consistent momentum, year-in, and year-out.
 Therefore, there must be some official organization to manage any certification program. - 6.
 Develop the examinations, if applicable.